Overcoming speed bumps at the age of 80 in Ontario

 Senior License Renewal Anxiety is Real

-So our Excalibur Insurance team pulled together some key information to address the 2 most pressing questions elderly drivers face in Ontario:
+So our Excalibur Insurance team pulled together some key information to address the two most pressing questions elderly drivers face in Ontario:

 What’s on the Senior License Renewal Test?